hackclub/jams/jams/singles/online-store/en-US.md

 ## Make it ✨ Magical ✨

-Well we have our pages, but it doesn't feel right.
+Well, we have our pages, but it doesn't feel right.
 What's missing?

 Right.
 It just feels like we're scrolling through images.
 Let's make this an actual prototype.

-You might have noticed a **Prototype** tab in the right sidebar; this tab helps us make interactions from clicking different areas of the page.
+You might have noticed a **Prototype** tab in the right sidebar; this tab helps us make interactions by clicking different areas of the page.

 For example, if we click an element on our **About** page, we'll get options to create an interaction.